Carlitops/DC_Flow_Control/README.md

 # DC_Flow_Control
-Implementation of Dual Connectivity and flow fontrol algorithms
+Implementation of Dual Connectivity and flow control algorithms

 # Content Description
 You will find the code for the eNB and for the UE in two separare branches, i.e., BS and UE, respectively.